Emily Ratajkowski Says Her Instagram Account Is ‘A Sexy Feminist Magazine’

 — Emily Ratajkowski (@emrata) August 22, 2018

-Ratajkowski’s first creative pursuit was theater classes her parents thought may lead to jobs with income that could help pay for her college education.
+Ratajkowski’s first creative pursuit was theater classes her parents thought might lead to jobs with income, that could help pay for her college education.
 It wasn’t long before she had a job with Ford Models.
 She studied art at UCLA for a year before dropping out to focus on working.
 Her plan was to work for a couple of years and then go back to school.
 All that changed, however, when Emily was cast in Robin Thicke’s controversial 2013 video for his song “Blurred Lines.”
 It launched her model career in a way she didn’t expect.
 When she took on another project she sees as a creative outlet, her Instagram account, her popularity grew even more.

 Ratajkowski says she thinks of her Instagram account as a magazine, “a sexy feminist magazine” to be exact.
 “Feminist” is not the first word that comes to mind for many who criticize her account as encouraging the objectification of women, but it’s a word the supermodel stands by.